 Being “super healthy” should help with fertility, right?
-In actuality, it can backfire: A commitment to the gym and eating clean can turn harmful when taken to the extreme.
-And it can be difficult to recognize this in yourself, especially if you’re praised for the behavior.
-“Unfortunately, it’s common to think that you’re taking great care of yourself by society’s standard, but it can still be taxing to the system,” Bufalino says.
-One sign is that your periods are irregular (or entirely unpredictable) or you’ve lost your period altogether.
+In actuality, it can backfire: a commitment to the gym and eating clean can turn harmful when taken to the extreme.
+It can be difficult to recognize this in yourself, especially if you’re praised for the behavior.
+“Unfortunately, it’s common to think that you’re taking great care of yourself by society’s standards, but it can still be taxing to the system,” Bufalino says.
+One sign is that your periods are irregular (or entirely unpredictable), or that you’ve lost your period altogether.

-When it comes to exercise, “overexercise” can mean too much exercise or exercise that’s too intense for your body.
+"Overexercise” can mean too much exercise, or exercise that’s too intense for your body.
 “We think of workouts as being stress relieving, but they can raise cortisol levels if too intense.
-And raising cortisol in an unhealthy way will steal from other hormones that you need for a healthy cycle,” she says.
-If you have too strict a commitment to being healthy and you notice that your periods are irregular or absent, try to slow down with more walks and light yoga.
+And raising cortisol in an unhealthy way will steal from other hormones that you need for a healthy cycle,” Bufalino says.
+If you have too strict a commitment to "being healthy" and you notice that your periods are irregular or absent, try to slow down with more walks and light yoga.

 Endocrine disruptors are a class of chemicals that mimic or interfere with your body’s hormones , says the National Institute of Environmental Health Sciences .
 “We have so many in our daily environment from household cleaners to beauty products and in food storage,” says Bufalino.
 “These types of chemicals break down the communication between the brain and endocrine system,” she explains.